 March 31: Transgender Day of Visibility #TDOV

-This day is a quite special day within the transgender community their allies and is a great opportunity to raise awareness on the issue, fight against discrimination, and celebrate people’s uniqueness.
+This is a special day for the transgender community and their allies and is a great opportunity to raise awareness on the issue, fight against discrimination, and celebrate people’s uniqueness.

-Without further ado, we’re moving forwards to April.
+Without further ado, we’re moving forward to April.

-April, the fourth month on our list, starts with harmless pranks and finishes with the International Day of Honesty.
+April, the fourth month on our list, starts with harmless pranks (you know the kind) and finishes with the International Day of Honesty.

 Let’s see what’s in between in this special month of spring.

-Like other days we’ve already covered in this list, April Fools Day, celebrated on the very first day of April, is quite a playful one.
+Like other days we’ve already covered, April Fools’ Day is a playful one.

-In fact, it’s the perfect opportunity for small businesses to show that they have humor and they can make their audience have fun.
+It’s the perfect opportunity for small businesses to show that they have a sense of humor and they can make their audience laugh.

-On a day like this, make sure to spread positivity and tell some great jokes to others.
+On a day like this, make sure to spread positivity and tell some great jokes so everyone has fun.

 April 3: Find a Rainbow Day #FindARainbowDay

-Staying in the positivity spectrum, April 3 is Find a Rainbow Day which means that you should start putting together some colorful content for your audience.
+Still in the positivity spectrum, April 3 is Find a Rainbow Day, which means that you should start putting together some colorful content for your audience.

-It can be art created by local artists or little rainbows on your products.
+It can be art created by local artists or you could simply celebrate this day by adding little rainbows to your products.

 Either way, interact with your audience and encourage them to find the bright side of life through your content.

-April 6: National Walking Day (First Wednesday of April) #NationalWalkingDay
+April 6: National Walking Day (First Wednesday in April) #NationalWalkingDay

-The sixth of April is National Walking Day in the US, and what better way to celebrate a unique day like this than with a walk?
+What better way to celebrate a unique day like National Walking Day in the US than with a walk?

 Particularly for smaller businesses with local clientele, you could plan a walk in a local park and invite your followers to join.

-This way, you’ll be able to get to know them and connect with them on a personal level.
+This way, you’ll get to know them and connect with them on a personal level.

 April 10: National Siblings Day #NationalSiblingsDay

-Siblings, for those you are lucky enough to have them, can become friends for life.
+Siblings, for those of you lucky enough to have them, can become friends for life.

-Dedicate this day to siblings both by blood and by choice and encourage your followers to share their love for their siblings with your brand.
+Dedicate this day to siblings both by blood and by choice, and encourage your followers to share their love for them with your brand.

-A fun idea would be to run a siblings contest where the best siblings post would win a prize.
+A fun idea would be to run a contest where the best siblings-themed post would win a prize.